Plane-based geometric algebra

 Elements of 3D Plane-based GA, which includes planes, lines, and points.
 All elements are constructed from reflections in planes.
 Lines are a special case of rotations.

 Plane-based geometric algebra is an application of Clifford algebra to modelling planes, lines, points, and rigid transformations.
 Generally this is with the goal of solving applied problems involving these elements and their intersections, projections, and their angle from one another in 3D space.
 Originally growing out of research on spin groups, it was developed with applications to robotics in mind.
 It has since been applied to machine learning, rigid body dynamics, and computer science, especially computer graphics.
 It is usually combined with a duality operation into a system known as "Projective Geometric Algebra", see below.

 Plane-based geometric algebra takes planar reflections as basic elements, and constructs all other transformations and geometric objects out of them.
 Formally: it identifies planar reflections with the grade-1 elements of a Clifford Algebra, that is, elements that are written with a single subscript such as "$\mathbf{e}_{1}$".
-With some rare exceptions described below, the algebra is almost always Cl_{3,0,1}(R), meaning it has three basis grade-1 elements whose square is $1$ and a single basis element whose square is $0$.
+With some rare exceptions described below, the algebra is almost always Cl_{3,0,1}(R) (a projective version of the algebra of physical space), meaning it has three basis grade-1 elements whose square is $1$ and a single basis element whose square is $0$.